-Action Class – Executing Commands
+Action Class – Parsing and Executing Commands

-The ActionHintSystemActual class parses and creates commands in the form of Action objects.
-These Action objects, if undoable, are stored in a history stack.
-These actions can then be undone or redone by calling the undoFromStack() and redoFromStack() methods.
+ActionHintSystemActual parses user inputs and creates commands in the form of Action objects.
+These Action objects are sent to ActionInvoker for execution and, if undoable, are stored in a history stack.
+These Actions can then be undone or redone by calling the undoFromStack() and redoFromStack() methods of ActionInvoker.

-Each subclass of Action encapsulates a complete description of how an operation is performed.
+Action implements the Template pattern.
+Each subclass of Action encapsulates a complete description of how an operation is performed and how hints are generated.
 Even though it is not specified in the Action interface, it is compulsory to implement various static methods for each Action subclass.

-These methods are shown in Figure 8.
+A summary of all mandatory methods and fields are shown below.